Dattelon/field_service/code_snapshot/field-service/field_service/bots/admin_bot/services/finance.py.txt

 from decimal import Decimal
 from typing import Any, Iterable, Optional, Sequence

-from sqlalchemy import and_, delete, func, select, update from sqlalchemy.ext.asyncio import AsyncSession
+from sqlalchemy import and_, delete, func, insert, select, update from sqlalchemy.ext.asyncio import AsyncSession

 from field_service.db import models as m